Shnmg1/Crimson-BookStore/API_DOCUMENTATION.md

   "data": {
     "submissionId": 50,
     "bookId": 100,
-    "status": "Approved"
+    "status": "Completed"
   }
 }
 ```

 **Status Codes:**
 - `200 OK` - Submission approved, book created
-- `400 Bad Request` - No accepted negotiation or sellingPrice <= acquisitionCost
+- `400 Bad Request` - Validation error:
+  - `SellingPrice` <= `AcquisitionCost`
+  - Submission not in correct status for approval type
 - `403 Forbidden` - Admin access required
 - `404 Not Found` - Submission not found
+- `409 Conflict` - Book already exists for this submission (cannot approve again)
 - `500 Internal Server Error` - Server error

+**Note:** The book is created in a single transaction with the submission status update.
+If book creation fails, the entire operation is rolled back.

 ---